 Once you have imported the Metadata REST API definition as a collection, you will find all the requests you can do with it, organized in folders.

-Sending a request is as easy as clicking on the Send button that you will find on the top right corner of the request.
-If your request needs to input any param or request body, you can do it in the corresponding tabs.
+button that you will find in the top right corner of the request.
+If your request needs

 Postman will display the response data sent from the server in the lower pane.